-For those students who enter Wesleyan in and after the fall of 2000, the requirements are (1) satisfaction of requirements for a major; (2) satisfactory completion of 32 course credits, no fewer than 16 of which must be earned at Wesleyan or in Wesleyan-sponsored programs; (3) a cumulative average of 74 percent or work of equivalent quality; and (4) at least six semesters in residency at Wesleyan as full-time students for students entering in their first year (for students entering as sophomore transfers, at least five semesters in residency at Wesleyan as full-time students; for students entering as midyear sophomores or junior transfers, at least four semesters in residency at Wesleyan as full-time students).
-Full-time residence at Wesleyan means enrollment for at least three credits (with a normal course load being four credits) in a given semester.
-Any semester in which a grade is given is counted as a Wesleyan semester for purposes of graduation.
+The requirements are (1) satisfaction of requirements for a major; (2) satisfactory completion of 32 course credits, no fewer than 16 of which must be earned at Wesleyan or in Wesleyan-sponsored programs; (3) a cumulative average of 74 percent or work of equivalent quality; and (4) at least six semesters in residence at Wesleyan as full-time students for students entering in their first year (for students entering as sophomore transfers, at least five semesters in residence at Wesleyan as full-time students; for students entering as midyear sophomores or junior transfers, at least four semesters in residence at Wesleyan as full-time students).
+A semester in residence is defined as any semester in which a student attends classes on the Wesleyan campus, has attempted at least three credits, and received at least one grade.
 If a conversion to semester hours is required, each Wesleyan credit may be assigned a value of four semester hours.

 All courses taken at Wesleyan will be listed on the student's transcript.
 However, there are limits on the number of credits students can count toward the total of 32 course credits required for the bachelor of arts.
-No more than 16 credits in one department can be counted toward the degree requirements (except for double majors in art history and art studio or mathematics and computer science, for whom the limit is 20 credits).
-Such credits could be earned through a combination of department, prematriculant, study abroad, and/or transfer credits.
-If a given course appears in more than one departmental listing, i.e., is cross-listed, it must be counted in all departments in which it is listed.
-A student who exceeds these limits will be considered oversubscribed and the additional course credits may not count toward the 32 required for the bachelor of arts.
+No more than 16 credits in any one subject (i.e., course code) can be counted toward the degree requirements.
+All course credits posted to a student’s academic records will be considered for oversubscription including prematriculant, study-abroad, and/or transfer credits.
+A course offered in more than one subject designation (i.e., cross-listed) will count in all subjects in which it is offered.
+A student who exceeds these limits will be considered oversubscribed, and the additional course credits may not count toward the 32 required for the bachelor of arts.

 In addition, the student may count toward the 32 credits a maximum of the following credits: